ethereum/esp-website/README.md

 For the custom integration with the Salesforce API, we rely on the [JSforce](https://jsforce.github.io/) library.
 Some operations are not documented and were the result of lots of googling, SO and [Github issues scanning](https://github.com/jsforce/jsforce/issues).

-The Salesfoce API field names (listed on `types.ts`) are defined in Salesforce for each corresponding object (Lead, Contract, etc).
+The Salesforce API field names (listed on `types.ts`) are defined in Salesforce for each corresponding object (Lead, Contract, etc).

 ### Connected App